Edyta Piasecka: Biography

 In March 2017 she performed Fiorilla in Rossini's Il turco in Italia directed by Christopher Alden in Warsaw.

 She also sang, in concert version, Mimi in Puccini's La bohème and Bellini's Norma.

-She performs in many oratorios and symphonic work, such as Verdi's Messa da Requiem; Mozart's Exsultate, jubilate, Coronation Mass, Requiem; Stabat Maters by Pergolesi, Rossini and Szymanowski; Vivaldi's Gloria; Orff's Carmina Burana; Villa-Lobos' Bachianas Brasileiras.
+She performs in many oratorios and symphonic work, such as Verdi's Messa da Requiem; Mozart's Exsultate, jubilate, Coronation Mass, Requiem; Stabat Maters by Pergolesi, Rossini and Szymanowski; Vivaldi's Gloria; Villa-Lobos' Bachianas Brasileiras.
 She collaborates with Polish and international opera houses and philharmonics, she has performed in music festivals in Poland and abroad.

 Outside of Poland, she has sung in Hungary, Belgium, the Netherlands, Germany, the USA, Denmark, Kuwait, and Italy.